Christine Gregoire: Affordable Care Act

-Concurrently, as Gregoire made reforms in the state, she led implementation of the Federal Affordable Care Act.
+Concurrently, as Gregoire made reforms in the state, she led implementation of the Federal Affordable Care Act (ACA).
 The ACA required the formation of a health insurance exchange in each state either by the federal government or the state.
 With an emphasis on extending health insurance coverage to low-income residents, Gregoire signed ESSB 5445 into law on May 11, 2011, making Washington the fourth state to implement the health insurance exchange provision.

 Gregoire also signed ESSB 5122 and ESSB 5371 to conform state law with the ACA by extending insurance coverage to dependents under the age of 26, removing lifetime benefit maximums, and preventing insurance companies from denying coverage to people because of preexisting conditions.